DTOcean/dtocean/README.md

 # DTOcean

-**DTOcean is an open-source design and techno-economic assessment tool for marine renewable energy arrays.**
+**DTOcean is an open-source tool for design and techno-economic assessment of marine renewable energy arrays.**

 DTOcean can calculate: